METTLE: Efficient Streaming Erasure Code with Peeling Decodability

-\textit{ This document is an extended version of the paper submitted to ISIT 2026.
-It is organized into two parts: \begin{itemize} \item \textbf{Part I} contains the concise conference version with the new results on METTLE.
-It focuses on the implementation and provides a comprehensive experimental evaluation, including coding efficiency comparisons against RaptorQ (the state-of-the-art rateless code) and LT codes and decoding speed metrics compared to RaptorQ.
+\textit{ This document is an extended version of our paper accepted at ISIT 2026.
+It is organized into two parts: \begin{itemize} \item \textbf{Part I (Conference Version)} contains the accepted conference version, focusing on the implementation and provides a comprehensive experimental evaluation, including coding efficiency comparisons against RaptorQ (the state-of-the-art rateless code) and LT codes and decoding speed metrics compared to RaptorQ.
 We explicitly note three specific updates and clarifications in Part I: \begin{enumerate} \item Regarding the comparison with LT codes, we update the block size threshold: its coding efficiency does not match that of METTLE until the block size grows to approximately $k = 500,000$. \item The overhead ratios mentioned in the evaluation all explicitly account for \textit{tail loss}. \item We did not explicitly mention the "left-to-right peeling" effect in the text, although this property is implicitly demonstrated by the low latency results shown. \end{enumerate} \item \textbf{Part II (Supplementary Material)} provides the foundational description of the METTLE coding scheme, elaborating on its design choices, favorable properties, and the tail compression technique.
 It also includes a comparison to packet-level LDPC and an analysis of coding efficiency under time-varying Gilbert-Elliott (GE) channels versus BEC channels to demonstrate the scheme's resilience.
 Note while discussion in Part II remain factually valid, the evaluation was preliminary, and the implementation details were presented at a high level. \item \textbf{Reading Guide:} We recommend readers start with \textbf{Part I} for the most up-to-date performance benchmarks.
 Readers interested in the evolution of the scheme design and the detailed discussion should refer to \textbf{Part II}. \end{itemize} }